diku-dk/EventBenchmark/README.md

 ### <a name="domain"></a>Application Domain

 Online Marketplace models the workload of an [online marketplace platform](https://en.wikipedia.org/wiki/Online_marketplace).
-Experiencing a growing popularity, such platforms offer an e-commerce technology infrastructure so multiple retailers can offer their products or services to a big consumer base.
+Experiencing a growing popularity, such platforms offer an e-commerce technology infrastructure so multiple retailers can offer their products or services to a large consumer base.

 ### <a name="apis"></a>Required APIs